 Multi-factor authentication (MFA) improves on simple password protection by requiring the user to provide two or more separate pieces of evidence.
 In addition to a standard password or passcode, ASL requires the user to enter a one-time password generated by a small portable device or a smartphone app such as Google Authenticator using a shared secret key.
 “Systems using static passwords are vulnerable to attacks using password cracking or keylogging,” said Ismail.
 “MFA overcomes this by making access conditional on something that only authorized users can possess.”

 Another potential source of vulnerability are the internal passwords that platform components use to gain access to each other.
 “These are typically high-level passwords, giving access to critical processes and resources,” said Ismail.
 “ASL stores these passwords in encrypted form, ensuring that no passwords ‘in clear’ are present in the system.
 The algorithm used to encrypt them, which may use a 128-bit or 256-bit key, is powerful enough to make decryption unfeasible without the key.”

 ASL extends Méthode’s standard security features which range from a highly capillary system of permissions and workflow controls to the SMART business-intelligence functions that track every transaction in the system, allowing precise responsibilities to be assigned to every user intervention.

 “The new features in ASL will help our customers in the banking sector to comply with the stringent security requirements being introduced by new financial regulations, as well as our other security-conscious customers,” said Ismail.
 “But this focus on security is now a standard part of all our development and deployment activities.
 We have a cross-project team monitoring all of our R&D processes to ensure that they incorporate the security standards and best practices required by users in our most demanding areas of application.”

-Find out more about Eidosmedia's CMS for banks and financial institutions.
+Find out more about Eidosmedia's CMS for Governments, banks and financial institutions.